kalfheim/simply-blog-theme/README.md

-> **Note:** Social buttons don't work because it uses the repeater widget. ([#1194](https://github.com/octobercms/october/issues/1194)).
-Update: PR has been merged, but it will take a few days until it is fully rolled out.

 **An amazingly clean and simple blog theme for [OctoberCMS](https://octobercms.com/).**

 This theme is great for anyone who simply wants to write about stuff and not worry about anything else.
 Minimal setup, clean layout - it just works.